Sustainability is a word that’s on everyone’s lips these days, isn’t it? Even Prince Harry’s this morning – which is great news…

 Wooden hiking stick

-Hiking sticks and staffs are great for walking trips – but sadly too often not for our environment.
-Many are made of fibreglass, metal, plastic or other non organic materials – which are not sustainable.
+Hiking sticks and staff are great for walking trips – but sadly too often not for our environment.
+Many are made of fiberglass, metal, plastic, or other nonorganic materials – which are not sustainable.
 So why not choose a wooden alternative instead?
-They’re compostable, ergonomic and environmentally friendly – many are handcrafted and beautiful too!
-So they really are the best hiking sticks – and a no brainer for your next walking adventure.
+They’re compostable, ergonomic, and environmentally friendly – many are handcrafted and beautiful too!
+So they really are the best hiking sticks – and a no-brainer for your next walking adventure.